NOVEMBER 10, 2021

 Adapting technology to appeal to kids

-As a clinical education specialist with SONIFI Health, I’ve had the privilege to work with several children’s hospitals as they install and implement our platform at their location.
+As a nursing executive with SONIFI Health, I’ve had the privilege to work with several children’s hospitals as they install and implement our platform at their location.

 It’s been great to see how the clinical, administrative and operations teams on both sides work together on tailoring our technology to best appeal to children and serve their families.